 C. Design, document and build the circuit described in Part II.
 Your circuit should be able to perform correctly all the functions listed.
 You may use either 7495A or 74LS194A chips for your shift registers.
 You will want to study each of the chips carefully before deciding on one or the other.
 Be sure to make your design as efficient as possible (there is more than one way to design this circuit).

 A square wave from the Pulse Generator should be used as the basic system clock.
-Load A, Load B, Execute, D3-D0, R1, R0, and F2-F0 should be inputs from the switches.
+Load A, Load B, Execute, D3-D0, R1, R0, and F2-F0 should be INPUT ports.
 The control unit must be designed to perform the desired function once and only once each time the execute switch is flipped on.
 Results of the operation should be obtained even if the execute switch is flipped off in the middle of the computation cycle.
 You may only assume that the execute switch will remain high for at least one full clock period.
-Display the contents of Register A and Register B on LEDs.
-You may also want to include an LED that indicates when the computation cycle is complete for debugging purposes.
+Display the contents of Register A and Register B on OUTPUT ports.
+You may also want to include an OUTPUT that indicates when the computation cycle is complete for debugging purposes.

-D. Work with your partner to wire-up the circuit.

 IV.
 LAB